TZstatsADS/Spr2017-Proj1-bz2290/lib/README.md

 3.return_short_sentence=function(df=emotion.matrix,Presidents,nwords=8)

-This function takes in a default data frame "emotion.matrix", the president names as well as a defalut sentence length, and return all sentences spoken by that president whose length is up to "nwords"
+This function takes in a default data frame "emotion.matrix", the president speech title as well as a defalut sentence length, and return all sentences in that speech whose length is up to "nwords"

 4.return_long_sentence=function(df=emotion.matrix,Presidents,nwords=60)

-This function takes in a default data frame "emotion.matrix", the president names as well as a defalut sentence length, and return all sentences spoken by that president whose length is greater than equal to "nwords"
+This function takes in a default data frame "emotion.matrix", the president speech title as well as a defalut sentence length, and return all sentences in that speech whose length is greater than equal to "nwords"

 5.Emotion_Sentences = function(df=emotion.matrix,pop)

-This function takes in a default data frame emotion.matrix and and president speech and return the most emotional sentences in this president's speech.
+This function takes in a default data frame emotion.matrix and and president speech title and return the most emotional sentences in this president's speech.

 6.multiplot <- function(..., plotlist=NULL, file, cols=1, layout=NULL)